wenqingyu/airplake-web/README.md

 # airplake-web

-Airplake web build with react、material-ui and webpack
+Airplake web build with react、material-ui & webpack

 ## For devlop

 `make dev`

+`input localhost:3000 in your browser`

 ## For deploy